Those Who Want to Go: A More Expansive Great Repatriation

 Funding the Great Repatriation:

-The 35 million (or more) voluntary repatriates would require logistical, financial, and practical assistance in enabling them to leave the country, and this is assistance that Whites and a nationalist administration should be prepared to offer, primarily because it will fiscally benefit White Americans in both the immediate and long term.
+The 35 million (or more) voluntary repatriates would require logistical, financial, and practical assistance in enabling them to leave the country, and this is assistance that a nationalist administration should be prepared to offer, primarily because it will fiscally benefit Americans in both the immediate and long term.

 Hispanics impart a net negative fiscal impact of $746,460 to the American taxpayer over the course of their lifetime in the United States.
 Blacks have a net fiscal impact of $1.3 million over the course of their lifetime.